Sarimila-R2410/Product-Customization-Website-with-AI/README.md

 ## Technologies Used

-- Front-end: HTML, CSS, JavaScript
+- Front-end: HTML, CSS,React ,JavaScript
+- Back-end: Node JS
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
 - React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React
 - TailwindCSS - a popular utility-first CSS styling framework